Innsbruck is a beautiful city that has so much to offer travelers, but it can be hard to know where to start your visit.

 2. Visit the Luxurious Ambras Castle

-Beyond the gleaming exterior grandeur of the castle, the treasures that can be found within the walls make it an even more fascinating place to visit.
-Archduke Ferdinand II was a big fan of art and learning, which can be seen in his collections in the galleries of the castle.
+Beyond the gleaming exterior grandeur of the Ambras Castle, the treasures that can be found within the walls make it an even more fascinating place to visit.
+Archduke Ferdinand II was a big fan of art and learning, which you can now see in his collections in the galleries of the castle.

-There is also a magnificent Spanish Hall, decorated with a gorgeous coffered ceiling and numerous wonderful frescoes depicting lords from the Tyrolese region.
+There is also a magnificent Spanish Hall, a favorite for those searching for things to do in Innsbruck.
+The Spanish Hall is decorated with a gorgeous coffered ceiling and numerous wonderful frescoes depicting lords from the Tyrolese region.

-Besides the castle’s art collections and magnificent rooms, it also features various other features worth exploring.
-A stroll around the garden of the castle is one of the most pleasant things to do.
+Besides the castle’s art collections, Spanish Hall, and other magnificent rooms, it also features various other features worth exploring.
+A stroll around the garden of the castle is one of the most pleasant things to do in Innsbruck.
 It has lush vegetation, a beautiful pond, and numerous nooks and crannies for you to explore.
+Get your tickets in advance to skip the lines!

 See Related: Best Castle Hotels in Austria